 Improved effects of early treatment were also demonstrated in a group of 468 patients with CIS who were randomized to active treatment or placebo in the BENEFIT trial.
 In addition to the effect on preventing MS relapses and MRI lesions, by five years, the treated group showed greater improvement in scores on the Paced Auditory Serial Addition Test (PASAT), a measure of cognitive function.
+A follow-up BENEFIT trial extension study at eight years presented in 2013 showed both groups had stable or low disability levels, although the patients treated immediately with Betaseron following CIS had fewer relapses than those with delayed treatment.

 The small START study of patients with RRMS was designed to identify immune markers of Betaseron therapy.
-Immune markers are tendencies or indicators that are observed across a population with a particular disease state.
+Immune markers are tendencies or indicators observed across a population with a particular disease state.
 Immune markers in this study were compared in those patients with and without relapses during the first year of treatment.

-Data from the study revealed that the treated group showed significant changes in the levels of several immune-system markers.
+The study revealed that the treated group

+showed significant changes in the levels of several immune-system markers.
 A trend toward higher levels of the pro-inflammatory cytokine interleukin-17 (IL-17) was found in patients who relapsed.
 (Cytokines are small proteins that may stimulate or inhibit the function of other cells, and can be studied in the blood.)
 Higher brain-derived neurotrophic factor (BDNF) levels were observed in the relapse-free group.
 (BDNF is a protein found in the brain that helps to support nerves and their development.)

-The data suggest that the mode of action of the beta interferons may involve a shift in cytokines in favor of an antiinflammatory/regulatory profile.
+The data suggest that the mode of action of the beta interferons may involve a shift in cytokines in favor of an anti-inflammatory/ regulatory profile.
 Findings also suggest that elevated IL-17 may correlate with having relapses, while increased levels of another cytokine, BDNF, may be protective.
 These findings serve as a platform for further research of biomarkers predictive of responses to interferon therapy.
 More discussion on the potential role of biomarkers in the future of MS therapy is given later in this article.